 CCRI does not offer babysitting services on site.
 A list of local, licensed day care providers can be provided.

 Nursing mothers may sign up to use lactation rooms on campus.
 CCRI has a stand-alone lactation room at each campus.
 Rules for using the lactation rooms are located on the wall in each room and can be found online at www.ccri.edu/doss/deanstudents/rules.

 To sign up to use the lactation rooms, please email [email protected].
 You will be placed on an access list or given a temporary card for door access.

 Do you need groceries?
 Are you behind on the rent?
 Do you need help with something and don’t know where to go?
-For confidential and compassionate help, contact the Community and Social Resources (CSR) office: Call/text (401) 484-1650 or email Shanna Wells at [email protected].
+For confidential and compassionate help, contact the Community and Social Resources (CSR) office by calling or texting (401) 484-1650 or emailing Shanna Wells at [email protected].